HosseinKaviani-H/Tackling-Complexity-EMODPS-vs-DDPG/README.md

 DDPG:

+Similar process to EMODPS.
 This directory includes codes related to training and testing DDPG algorithm.
+SWMM models are defined inside of each of these scripts.
+Same simulations were used to train and test the DDPG model.